Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Hyperparameters

-We train using AdamW with a linear learning rate decay schedule.
-We followed the setting of \citet{Asai2022ATTEMPTPM} and conducted experiments on T5, see the hyperparameters used in our experiments for T5 base in Table \ref{tab:hyper_appendix_t5_base}.
-We conduct evaluations after completing the training of each epoch and select the model with the best performance on the validation set for final testing.
+We trained the models using AdamW with a linear learning rate decay.
+We conducted experiments on T5 following the settings established by \citet{Asai2022ATTEMPTPM}.
+The hyperparameters used in our experiments for T5 base are detailed in Table \ref{tab:hyper_appendix_t5_base}.